-With summer holidays just around the corner, we thought we would try out some travel inspired interiors inspired by intrepid travellers exploring tropical lands or simply discovering quiet undiscovered and hidden parts of the British Isles.
-We were trying to create a look that is inspired, in-part, by early 20th century explorers, gentleman’s club and the textures and greens of jungalow styled interiors.
-There are elements of eclectic styling in our travel inspired interiors as it’s unlikely an entire house or even a room would be created in this ‘junglaow explorer’ stylle.
-It’s a look that allows you to experiment and try objects out.
-What we love most about eclectic styling there are no rules!
-When looking to create a individual and unique home most people have old piece they have collected over time and new acquired pieces.
+With the summer holidays just beginning, we thought we would try and bring some travel-inspired interiors to your home.
+You might be inspired by intrepid travellers exploring tropical lands or simply using your own experiences of discovering quiet undiscovered and hidden parts of the British Isles.
+This can range from trying to create a look that is inspired, in part, by early 20th-century explorers a gentleman's club with the textures and greens of jungalow-styled interiors.
+At Scaramanga, we love elements of eclectic styling in our travel-inspired interiors as it's unlikely an entire house or even a room would be created in this 'World Traveller' style.
+It's a look that allows you to experiment and try objects out.
+What we love most about travel-inspired interior styling is that there are no rules!
+When looking to create an individual and unique home most people have old pieces they have collected over time and new acquired pieces.
 The trick is getting the blending right so it is harmonious.
-It’s a theme that would work well if you love travelling and bringing back a memento from an exciting and memorable trip.
+It's a theme that would work well if you love travelling and bringing back a memento from an exciting and memorable trip.